jackyzha0/quartz/content/notes/21-network-accounting-and-visibility.md

 	- analyzes the NetFlow records for information of interest, which may include bandwidth usage, policy adherence, and forensic research
 ![NetFlow Architecture](https://i.imgur.com/Ft2ufcK.png)

+> [!INFO] exporter collects the information. collecter stores the data.. storage is in the collector

 NetFlow Records
 - The statistical information gathered from the network traffic is placed in a flow record.
 - Each record is stored and managed in NetFlow cache